Parents and teachers

 ‘Return to sport’ is the phrase used to describe the gradual process of returning to full sporting activity.

-Having rested for 2-3 days after sustaining a concussion, the patient can commence a return to moderate intensity physical activity, as long as such activity does not cause a significant and sustained deterioration in symptoms.
-The majority of concussive symptoms should resolve in 7-10 days.
-Once symptoms have resolved the patient can begin a staged return to physical activity.
+Having rested for 24 – 48 hours after sustaining a concussion, the patient can commence a return to moderate intensity physical activity, as long as such activity does not cause a significant and sustained deterioration in symptoms.
+Concussive symptoms usually resolve in 10 – 14 days.
+Once symptoms have resolved the patient can begin a staged return to sport.
 The activity phase should proceed as outlined below with at least 24 hours spent at each level.
 The activity should only be upgraded if there has been no recurrence of symptoms during that time.
 If there is a recurrence of symptoms, there should be a ‘step down’ to the previous level for a minimum of 24 hours after symptoms have resolved.
 The steps in the activity phase are:

 - begin with light aerobic activity (at an intensity that can easily be maintained whilst having a conversation) until symptom-free